arkmq-org/markdown-runner/README.md

   -dry-run
     	just list what would be executed without doing it -f string
-    	shorthand for -file
+    	shorthand for -filter
-  -file string
+  -filter string
-    	Run only a specific markdown file
+    	Run only the files matching the regex
   -i	shorthand for -interactive
   -ignore-breakpoints
     	ignore the breakpoints